 The dynamo effect

-Collaborators: S. Fauve, F. Pétrélis, the Von Karman Sodium collaboration
+Collaborators: K. Seshasayanan, S. Fauve, F. Pétrélis, the Von Karman Sodium collaboration

 I am a member of the Von Karman Sodium collaboration.
 This experiment generates magnetic field through dynamo action in a turbulent flow of liquid sodium.
 My main contribution was to establish a connexion between randomly reversing magnetic fields, such as the geodynamo, and hemispherically localized magnetic fields, such as the remanent magnetic field of Mars.
 We then confirmed this prediction experimentally, with the first observation of localized dynamo magnetic fields.